syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 To render a candle chart, create an instance of `SFCandleSeries` and add to the Series collection property of `SFChart`.

 Candle chart requires five values (X, Open, High, Low and Close) to plot a point.

-You can use five parameter constructor to pass x, open, high, low and close values to  `SFCandleSeries`,

 {% highlight c# %}